MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Investigation**

-Was the hash used from a computer which the targeted user owns or regularly uses?
+Was the hash used from a computer that the targeted user owns or regularly uses?
 If yes, this is a false positive.
 If not, it is probably a true positive.

 **Remediation**

 If the involved account is not sensitive, then reset the password of that account.
 This will prevent the attacker from creating new Kerberos tickets from the password hash, although the existing tickets can still be used until they expire.
 If it’s a sensitive account, you should consider resetting the KRBTGT account twice as in the Golden Ticket suspicious activity.
 Resetting the KRBTGT twice will invalidate all Kerberos tickets in this domain so plan before doing so.
-See the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://blogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), also see using the [Reset the krbtgt account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
+See the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://blogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), also see using the [Reset the KRBTGT account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
 Since this is a lateral movement technique, follow the best practices of [Pass the hash recommendations](http://aka.ms/PtH).

 ## Identity theft using Pass-the-Ticket attack

 **Description**

-Pass-the-Ticket is a lateral movement technique in which attackers steal a Kerberos ticket from one computer and use it to gain access to another computer by re-using the stolen ticket.
+Pass-the-Ticket is a lateral movement technique in which attackers steal a Kerberos ticket from one computer and use it to gain access to another computer by reusing the stolen ticket.
 In this detection, a Kerberos ticket is seen used on two (or more) different computers.

 **Investigation**

 Click the **Download details** button to view the full list of IP addresses involved.
-Does the IP address of one or both computers belong to a subnet that is allocated from an undersized DHCP pool for example, VPN or WiFi?
+Does the IP address of one or both computers belong to a subnet that is allocated from an undersized DHCP pool, for example, VPN or WiFi?
 Is the IP address shared?
 For example, by a NAT device?
 If the answer to any of these questions is yes, then it is a false positive.

 Is there a custom application that forwards tickets on behalf of users?
 If so, it is a benign true positive.

 **Remediation**

 If the involved account is not sensitive, then reset the password of that account.
 This will prevent the attacker from creating new Kerberos tickets from the password hash, although the existing tickets can still be used until they expire.
 If it’s a sensitive account, you should consider resetting the KRBTGT account twice as in the Golden Ticket suspicious activity.
 Resetting the KRBTGT twice will invalidate all Kerberos tickets in this domain so plan before doing so.
-See the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://blogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), also see using the [Reset the krbtgt account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
+See the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://blogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), also see using the [Reset the KRBTGT account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
 Since this is a lateral movement technique, follow the best practices in [Pass the hash recommendations](http://aka.ms/PtH).

 ## Malicious Data Protection Private Information Request

 **Description**

-The Data Protection API (DPAPI) is used by Windows to securely protect passwords saved by browsers, encrypted files and other sensitive data.
+The Data Protection API (DPAPI) is used by Windows to securely protect passwords saved by browsers, encrypted files, and other sensitive data.
 Domain controllers hold a backup master key that can be used to decrypt all secrets encrypted with
 DPAPI on domain-joined Windows machines.
 Attackers can use that master key to decrypt any secrets protected by DPAPI on all domain-joined machines.
 In this detection, an alert will be triggered when the DPAPI is used to retrieve the backup master key.